 Remember, there are three components to your poster session:

 All three components should complement one another, not repeat each other.
+Try to outline all three before designing your poster.

 Three questions to ask yourself when designing a poster